 He received his medical training at Pennsylvania State University and his pediatric training at the New York Hospital.
 He completed additional training in pediatric cardiology and cardiac intensive care at Boston Children's Hospital.

 At the Children's Hospital of Philadelphia, Dr. Wernovsky was the founder and medical director of the NeuroCardiac Care Program, one of the first in the nation.
-He is also a founding member of the Pediatric Cardiac Intensive Care Society and International Society for Pediatric Mechanical Cardiopulmonary Support, and was the co-chair of the perioperative working group of the Pediatric Heart Network, National Institutes of Health.
-He is the co-chair of the 2021 World Congress of Pediatric Cardiology and Cardiac Surgery, to be held in Washington, D.C.
-Dr. Wernovsky is also a prolific author and editor, writing more than 70 book chapters, reviews and editorials, and publishing over 220 articles in peer-reviewed journals.
+He is also a founding member of the Pediatric Cardiac Intensive Care Society and International Society for Pediatric Mechanical Cardiopulmonary Support.
+He was the co-chair of the perioperative working group of the Pediatric Heart Network, National Institutes of Health.
+Dr. Wernovsky is the co-chair of the 2021 World Congress of Pediatric Cardiology and Cardiac Surgery, to be held in Washington, D.C.
+He is also a prolific author and editor, writing more than 70 book chapters, reviews and editorials, and publishing over 220 articles in peer-reviewed journals.
 He has also edited 15 periodicals and peer reviewed journal supplements, as well as four textbooks.